MAGES 4.0: Accelerating the world's transition to VR training and democratizing the authoring of the medical metaverse: CONVOLUTIONAL NEURAL NETWORK AUTOMATIC ASSESSMENT

-Despite the effort, only limited systems involve procedures for assessing user progress inside the immersive environment, that either evaluate only trivial tasks or require a huge amount of time by the reviewers \cite{DL2}.
+Despite the effort, only \gr{few} systems involve procedures for assessing user progress inside the immersive environment, that either evaluate only trivial tasks or require a huge amount of time by manually being reviewed or assessed.
 On the other hand, the need for real-time automated evaluation of user’s actions is constantly increasing.
 State-of-the-art methods for similar tasks either require the development of complicated task specific computer vision algorithms or support very simple tasks \cite{DL3}.

 MAGES proposes a deep learning based system, that is able to assess, in real-time, user actions within a VR training scenario.
 The method enables the rapid development of trained assessment functions, since it utilizes data augmentation to minimize the amount of labelled data (e.g., poor/mediocre/excellent performance) that need to be collected.
-Using this system, we are able to assess e.g. the incisions, i.e., tears and cuts, performed in VR medical operations by the trainees.
+Using this system, we are able to assess actions (e.g., tears and cuts), performed in VR medical operations by the trainees.

+\gr{The developed scoring system evaluates user's actions, based on the trajectories of the used virtual tool.
+We utilize a supervised learning process that feeds score-labelled trajectories, randomly sampled, to a lightweight $15$-layer CNN model, able to provide high-accuracy results (see Fig.~\ref{fig:cnn}).
+The CNN consists of $4$ sets of two Convolutional, two ReLU, and a Batch Normalization layer, along with Global Average Pooling, Flattening and Densing layers, which form the classifier.
+The model outputs the probabilities $p(i)$ of a trajectory belonging to each of the used classes.
+In Table~\ref{tbl:comparison}, a comparison of the accuracy of different models is presented for various number of classes.
+In the case of $2$ or $3$ classes, all models perform correctly, however, when $6$ classes are used, only our proposed CNN method achieves an acceptable performance.
+The model was trained with the VR Recorder's exported transformations/trajectories data, that were obtained after recording and labelling multiple sessions.}

 The usefulness of this feature is especially highlighted in cases where we have a predefined operation, or exemplary task from a teacher, and students must be trained to replicate the teacher's movements precisely.
 Furthermore, by using transfer learning, these assessment functions can be reconfigured to support similar tasks, thus reducing even more the amount of training data.